K20 Turbo Kit – Turbo Selection

 7500 | 200 | 0.93 |

 I want the engine to be able to make 0.5BAR of boost from 3500RPM and maintain that boost up to 7500RPM.
-I’m also looking for a turbo that has some head room for more power in the future, in case we decide to up the boost at a later date/forge the motor etc. It’s preferable not to have to change turbo at a later date if at all possible!
+I’m also looking for a turbo that has some head room for more power in the future (in case we decide to up the boost at a later date).

-With our boost targets and with the VE numbers we just calculated (above) we can use the StrikeEngine turbo size calculator.
+With our boost targets and VE numbers we can use the StrikeEngine turbo size calculator to get our airflow numbers.

 Bolting the VE and boost target numbers into the turbo size calculator we get these PR, lbs/min & CFM numbers.